imarcaos/Curso-Desenvolvimento-Web/README.md

    - C350 - Introduction to sql statements part1
    - C351 - Introduction to sql statements part2
    - C352 - Import and export databases on HiediSQL
+   - C353 - How to create a database with MySQL Workbench